Thursday, 24th June 2021

 27 years ago in high school, some friends in my class wanted to create a band.
 I’ll keep the anecdotes for another time, save for our chosen band name: for some strange reason, “The Urban Bambi Punchers” (yes, there’s another anecdote about the origin of this name!) won against “Pyrrhic Victory” and “Dawn Chorus”.

 27 years later, I awaken to an actual dawn chorus of chirping birdsong in Himinbjörg, a castle in the sky at the end of the rainbow bridge Bifröst, where Heimdall dwells – or rather in my own version of Himinbjörg, a small cabin high up in a tree on Danish lands.
 Even with rather little sleep I am feeling wondrously refreshed, enjoying the muesli that has been soaking in oat milk during the night, then swinging in one of the hanging chairs under the trees while singing a belated happy birthday message to Aunt Michi.
 My host comes along to say farewell.
 I take a shower in the main house, then return to the treehouse to pack up.
-Sitting at the base of the tree, I play songs to express my gratitude for its support and to bid this magnificent living entity farewell.
+Sitting at the base of the tree, I play songs to express my gratitude for its support and to bid this magnificent sentient being farewell.

 From the treehouse it is a reasonably short drive to the Ribe Vikingecenter.
 The empty parking lot indicates that new arrivals are among the first visitors today.
 Whilst applying sunscreen on the most exposed parts of this pale Austrian skin, an older German couple parks their car next to mine, and we begin to chat.
 It turns out that they intend to move from Germany to Denmark within the next few years!
 The husband tells me all about housing, cars, loans, regulations – especially how affordable houses are around here. it feels like a strong serendipitous sign that whispers, “yes, Wolfgang, soon you shall move to these lands.”